zumult-org/zumultapi/README.md

 # zumultapi

 This is the code from the ZuMult project (http://zumult.org), transferred from UHH's Gitlab to Github on 03 May 2022.
+This code is distributed under a *GPL v3 license*.
+Any code derived from it must also be published under that license.

 ## maven